 Alternative options for treatment for those in isolation

-We encourage you to talk to your clinical team about best options for you.
+Telehealth includes people who are currently seeing a psychologist and/or dietitian through an Eating Disorder Plan.
+We encourage you to talk to your clinical team about best options for you at this time.

 Special consideration for supermarket food delivery

 Woolworths have created a Priority Assistance program for vulnerable members of the community.
 People with eating disorders and carers are encouraged to apply to access online food shopping and delivery.
 Visit:

 To support your application, you can ask your treating practitioner to sign off on this template letter designed by healthcare professionals.